Genocide of indigenous peoples: Armenian genocide

+Russian tsarist conquest of Siberia

 The Russian conquest of Siberia was accompanied by massacres due to indigenous resistance to colonization by the Russian Cossacks, who savagely crushed the natives.
-At the hands of people like Vasilii Poyarkov in 1645 and Yerofei Khabarov in 1650 some peoples like the Daur were slaughtered by the Russians to the extent that it is considered genocide.
-8,000 out of a previously 20,000 strong population in Kamchatka remained after being subjected to half a century of Cossack slaughter.
+At the hands of people like Vasilii Poyarkov in 1645 and Yerofei Khabarov in 1650, some peoples like the Daur were slaughtered by the Russians to the extent that it is considered genocide.
+In Kamchatka, out of a previous population of 20,000, only 8,000 remained after being subjected to half a century of Cossack slaughter.

 In the 1640s the Yakuts were subjected to massacres during the Russian advance into their land near the Lena River, and on Kamchatka in the 1690s the Koryak, Kamchadals, and Chukchi were also subjected to massacres by the Russians.
-When the Russians did not obtain the demanded amount of yasak from the natives, the Governor of Yakutsk, Peter Golovin, who was a Cossack, used meat hooks to hang the native men.
-In the Lena basin, 70% of the Yakut population died within 40 years, and rape and enslavement were used against native women and children in order to force the natives to pay the Yasak.
+When the Russians did not obtain the demanded amount of fur tribute from the natives, Yakutsk Governor Peter Golovin, who was a Cossack, used meat hooks to hang the native men.
+In the Lena basin, 70% of the Yakut population died within 40 years, native women and children having been raped and enslaved in order to force the nation to pay the tribute.

-In Kamchatka the Russians savagely crushed the Itelmens uprisings against their rule in 1706, 1731, and 1741.
-The first time the Itelmen were armed with stone weapons and were badly unprepared and equipped but they used gunpowder weapons the second time.
-The Russians faced tougher resistance when from 1745 to 1756 they tried to exterminate the gun and bow equipped Koraks until their victory.
+In Kamchatka, the Russians savagely crushed the Itelmens uprisings against their rule in 1706, 1731, and 1741.
+The first time the Itelmen were armed with stone weapons and were unprepared.
+However, the second time, they used gunpowder weapons.
+The Russians faced tougher resistance when from 1745 to 1756 they tried to exterminate the gun and bow-equipped Koraks until their victory.
 The Russian Cossacks also faced fierce resistance and were forced to give up when trying unsuccessfully to wipe out the Chukchi through genocide in 1729, 1730–1731, and 1744–1747.

-After the Russian defeat in 1729 at Chukchi hands, the Russian commander Major Pavlutskiy was responsible for the Russian war against the Chukchi and the mass slaughters and enslavement of Chukchi women and children in 1730–1731, but his cruelty only made the Chukchis fight more fiercely.
-A genocide of the Chukchis and Koraks was ordered by Empress Elizabeth in 1742 to totally expel them from their native lands and erase their culture through war.
-The command was that the natives be "totally extirpated" with Pavlutskiy leading again in this war from 1744 to 1747 in which he led to the Cossacks "with the help of Almighty God and to the good fortune of Her Imperial Highness", to slaughter the Chukchi men and enslave their women and children as booty.
-However the Chukchi ended this campaign and forced them to give up by killing Pavlitskiy and decapitating his head.
+After the Chukchi defeated the Russians in 1729, Russian commander Major Pavlutskiy waged war against them.
+Chukchi women and children were mass-slaughtered and enslaved in 1730–1731.
+Empress Elizabeth ordered the Chukchis and the Koraks be genocided in 1742 to totally expel them from their native lands and erase their culture through war.
+Her command was that the natives be "totally extirpated", with Pavlutskiy leading the war from 1744 to 1747.
+The Chukchi ended the campaign and forced the Russian army to give up by killing Pavlitskiy and decapitating him.